Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.

 Our tree felt like this elephant: its memory and meaning was something different for everyone.

-Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house and to each occupant.
+Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house; for each occupant; and from every room.

-The layout consists of a freestanding and pair of joined family houses.
-All houses are 2 storeys high, however they provide a range of voids, double height and intermediate spaces.
-These draw on the tree’s verticality, bringing a treehouse quality and landscape scale to each interior.
+The layout consists of a freestanding and pair of joined, 2 storey family houses.
+Tall windows capture the tree’s magnificent spread and a range of voids, double height and intermediate spaces draw on its verticality to bring a landscape scale and treehouse quality to the interiors.

-A communal garden encompasses the base of the tree and is connected with a private garden for each house.
+A communal garden surrounds the tree and is connected to a private garden for each house.
 Boundaries between neighbours are designed as ‘landscaped fences’ – thick acoustic and visual buffers between houses that obviate the hard lines of traditional fences and walls.
 This enables the various different gardens to satisfy individual privacy needs while remaining an integrated whole.

 Undercurrent Architects : Didier Ryan, Tao Gatto, Yoko Chang